ajv-validator/ajv/CONTRIBUTING.md

 If the issue is related to using v5 extensions please submit it as a [bug report](https://github.com/epoberezkin/ajv/issues/new).

-If it is a general issue related to using the standard keywords included in JSON Schema or implementing some advanced validation logic please consider submitting the question to [JSON-Schema.org](https://github.com/json-schema-org/json-schema-spec/issues/new).
-Please mention @epoberezkin if you want me to be notified.
+If it is a general issue related to using the standard keywords included in JSON Schema or implementing some advanced validation logic please ask the question on [Stack Overflow](http://stackoverflow.com/questions/ask?tags=jsonschema) (my account is [esp](http://stackoverflow.com/users/1816503/esp)) or submitting the question to [JSON-Schema.org](https://github.com/json-schema-org/json-schema-spec/issues/new).
+Please mention @epoberezkin.

+#### <a name="usage"></a>Ajv usage questions

+The best place to ask a question about using Ajv is [Gitter chat](https://gitter.im/ajv-validator/ajv).

 ## Contibuting code